Kite Man: DC Rebirth

 Kite Man appears in the DC Rebirth universe.
 This version is referred to as Charles, Chuck, and Charlie Brown.
 He seems to be happier, constantly chanting the catch-phrase "Kite Man, hell yeah!", a reference to his son, Charles Brown Jr.'s reaction to the first time he tried flying a kite.
-He first appears robbing a luxurious party, before being quickly foiled by Gotham Girl.
+He first appears robbing a luxurious party before being foiled by Gotham Girl.
 He is then seen in a prison cell in Arkham Asylum as Batman walks down the aisles looking for criminals.

 At some point, he escapes, as he is later one of the many villains taken down by Batman and Catwoman after he takes her along with him on an average night of his job in Gotham City.
 Kite Man later sold a kite to a pawn shop, where Headhunter purchased it to use to kill Swamp Thing's father.
 Batman and Swamp Thing interrogated Kite Man later.

 In a story set during the early years of Batman's career, it is revealed that he studied wind in school.
 He was a divorced father, became an alcoholic and began a life of criminal activities, eventually being recruited by the Joker to design the Jokermobile.
-During The War of Jokes and Riddles, he becomes encircled by Batman, who commands him to get the Joker's phone number and, later, to meet him.
+During "The War of Jokes and Riddles", he becomes encircled by Batman, who commands him to get the Joker's phone number and, later, to meet him.
 Shortly after, the Riddler kidnaps Charles, wanting to know about his future meeting with the Joker.
 After being freed, he is kidnapped again, this time by the Joker, who tells him about his encounters with Batman and the Riddler.
 He is then forced to serve as a suicide bomber by the Joker to kill Batman, but realizes that the bomb is fake.
 Charles Brown Jr., his son, is poisoned by the Riddler and subsequently dies.
 Wanting to get revenge on the Riddler, Charles Brown creates the persona of Kite Man to join the Joker's side.

 After Batman joins the Riddler's side on the war he starts to defeat every villain on Joker's side, leaving Kite Man for last.
 When Kite Man is captured he tells Batman and the Riddler about Joker's last secret hideout on a building and provides them and all the villains on Riddler's side kites so they can infiltrate it.
 After breaking inside, Riddler and his villains turn against Batman, who tells Kite Man to activate the jet-propelled inverse parachutes in their packs, making the villains ascend to be captured by Alfred Pennyworth in the Bat-Blimp.
 After a scuffle, the Riddler then reveals that the creation of Kite Man, and his own defeat at Kite Man's hands, was part of an unsuccessful plan to solve the Joker's depression and make him laugh again.

 Other versions

-In the alternate timeline of the 2011 Flashpoint storyline, Kite Man is one of the many villains killed by that reality's Batman.
+An alternate timeline variant of Kite Man makes a cameo appearance in Flashpoint: Batman Knight of Vengeance as one of several supervillains who had been killed by Batman.